ptc-iot-sharing/HiveThing/README.md

 *password* - the password if it is configured

-*serverName* - the IP address or hostname of the Solr server
+*serverName* - the IP address or hostname of the Hive server

-*serverPort* - the port that is configured to receive queries on the Solr server
+*serverPort* - the port that is configured to receive queries on the Hive server

 *userName* - the username that will be used together with the password to authenticate, can be blank